iterative/dvc.org/content/blogs/2022-03-31-stale-models.md

 We'll be working with a project from [Evidently.ai](https://evidentlyai.com/blog/tutorial-1-model-analytics-in-production) that demonstrates what it would be like to work with a production model that experiences data drift over time.
-We'll take this to the next level by adding some automation with a DVC pipeline and share the results with others using DVC Studio.
+Then we'll take this to the next level by adding some automation with a DVC pipeline.

 So we'll start by cloning
 [this repo for the project](https://github.com/iterative/stale-model-example).